 Supervisory benchmarks and benchmark calculations refer to risk-specific quantitative tools developed by the FME to provide an estimation of additional own funds needed to cover risks or elements of risk not covered by the Regulation (EU) No 575/20132, cf. Regulation No 233/20173 or to further support the determination of risk-by-risk additional own funds requirements where ICAAP calculations for those material risks, or elements of such risk, are considered insufficient or are unavailable.
+The benchmark calculations generally apply to all institutions using the standardised approach.
 Given the variety of different business models, the outcome of the supervisory benchmarks may not be appropriate in every instance for every institution.
-The benchmarks calculations have been constructed adequately so as to avoid double counting.
+The benchmarks calculations have been constructed adequately to avoid double counting.

-1. Credit risk
+2. Credit risk

 Institutions' capital requirements for credit risk are generally determined under Pillar 1 in accordance with Regulation (EU) No 575/2013, cf. Regulation No 233/2017.
-According to FME's assessment, risk for certain asset classes is not appropriately covered by the standardised approach.
+According to FME's assessment, risk for certain asset classes and high lending growth is not appropriately covered by the standardised approach.
 Therefore, it regularly assesses the need for additional own funds for credit risk, under Pillar 2, as a part of its SREP.
 This chapter sets out the methodology and the supervisory benchmarks the FME uses in its assessment.